itrocks/sandbox/README.md

 ```

 This is the theory, but it may not work and throw "Cannot find module" errors...
-If so: sorry, you have to keep the devDependencies here, don't ask my why: I don't know:
+If so: sorry, you have to keep the devDependencies here, don't ask me why: I don't know:

 ```bash
 npm i